nicce/nickson.io/README.md

 ## Run locally

 1. Run `npm install` for downloading dependecies
-2. Run `node server.js` for starting the express server on port 8080
+2. Run `node server.js` or `npm start` for starting the express server on port 8080
 3. Browse to http://localhost:8080

+## Contributing
+See todo.txt for what needs to be done.